 Trim your hair just above where your fingers rest on your scalp when you brush your hands through it.
-You can also do shorter on the sides and slightly longer on the top if you want to hide a crown thinning or hair thinning at part.
+You can also do shorter on the sides and slightly longer on the top if you want to hide crown thinning or hair thinning at the hair part.

 To style it: Use just a little bit of product to give it some body.
 Do not spike or part hair, as this will highlight the thin roots and back of the head.

 A buzz cut is a great way to avoid the thinning hair drama all together.
 Make sure that your barber or stylist uses a buzz cutter to get the hair all the way down, where just a little hair is showing.

 To style it: You don’t!
 But you do need to use sunscreen or wear a hat from time to time when out in the sun – your scalp can burn!